Meet the Team

 Director | Co Founder | Research and Policy

 Jo operates at the intersection of research, design and enterprise.
 Focusing on digital innovation and multidisciplinary collaboration, she aims to create more pleasurable, sustainable and citizen-centred environments through digital placemaking practices.
-Jo is a fellow of the Institute of Place Management, Industry Champion for the Creative Industries Policy and Evidence Centre, Digital Placemaking Consultant for the Bristol+Bath Creative R&D
+Jo is a Director of Calvium, a fellow of the Institute of Place Management, an Industry Champion for the Creative Industries Policy and Evidence Centre, Digital Placemaking Consultant for the Bristol+Bath Creative R&D.

 Nataly is a passionate community engagement leader, urban planning strategist with specialist experience in designing and managing innovative participatory strategies and community-driven design initiatives.